Apple iPhone 13 Rumor Roundup: Here’s everything we know about the next iOS flagship phone series

 The iPhone 13 lineup is expected to come with a 5nm+ A15 chip manufactured by TSMC.
 At the moment, we haven’t heard any specific details about the A15 chip, but you can expect it to offer better performance and efficiency than previous versions.
 The phones may also feature Qualcomm’s Snapdragon X60 model for 5G, which will also offer better power efficiency than the Snapdragon X55 modem found on last year’s lineup.

 The iPhone 13 lineup is also rumored to come with larger batteries.
-Reports claim that Apple will use a new space-saving design on the upcoming models to integrate the SIM slot with the mainboard and reduce the front optical module’s size to make more space for the battery.
+Reports claim Apple will use a new space-saving design on the upcoming models to integrate the SIM slot with the mainboard and reduce the front optical module’s size to make more space for the battery.
 This, coupled with the increased thickness, should help Apple cram larger batteries on the next-gen iPhones, resulting in longer battery life.

 Apple iPhone 13 series: Our feature wishlist

-If all the aforementioned leaks and rumors are to be believed, it looks like some of the features that we wanted to see on the upcoming iPhone 13 lineup are going to materialize after all.
+If all the aforementioned leaks and rumors are to be believed, it looks like some of the features we wanted to see on the upcoming iPhone 13 lineup are going to materialize after all.
 This includes a 120Hz refresh rate panel, a smaller notch, and Always-on display support.
-But there are still a few things that we want to see on the next-gen iPhone lineup that haven’t been confirmed so far.
+But there are still a few things we want to see on the next-gen iPhone lineup that haven’t been confirmed so far.

 First of all, Apple could (and should) roll out new software features with the upcoming iPhone lineup for better one-handed use.
 As my colleague Ben has pointed out in the past, the iPhone 12 Pro Max is hard to use with one hand due to the lack of a one-handed mode in iOS.
 Since Apple already has a version of iOS optimized for large displays (iPadOS), it would make sense for the company to release similar optimizations for the iPhone 13 Pro Max.
+As of now, Apple doesn’t seem to have added any such features to iOS 15.

 Faster charging support is the third most important thing we want to see on the upcoming iPhone models.
 The current iPhone lineup only supports up to 20W fast wired charging, which is quite slow in comparison with what most Android phones have on offer these days.
 Although we don’t expect Apple to offer a 65W or a 120W fast charging solution on the next-gen iPhones, a 30W solution would definitely be ideal.

-And to top it up, we’d like to see Apple experiment with a curved display too.
+To top it up, we’d like to see Apple experiment with a curved display too.
 None of the iPhones so far have tried their hand at this trend that Android seems to have wholeheartedly accepted.
 A subtle curve on the display adds to the premium feeling of the device and even helps a bit with the ergonomics, while a waterfall curve is much more eye-catching and can be accomplished if paired with good palm-rejection features.

-Sadly, none of the leaks that we’ve seen so far mention any of the aforementioned features.
+Sadly, none of the leaks we’ve seen so far mention any of the aforementioned features.
 So we can’t be sure if these features would make their way to the upcoming models or not.

 What your opinion of the iPhone 13 lineup based on the leaks and rumors mentioned above?
 Are you disappointed by the minor upgrades or are you looking forward to upcoming devices?
 Share your thoughts in the comments section below.